 When preparing for an event such as purchasing a house or a car and need to know your credit scores and view your reports, you may just choose MyFICO’s one-time option.
 This saves you the recurring billing while still giving you a snapshot of your credit in real-time.

-It arms you with the information you need to get a lower interest rate for a loan or get more favorable terms for a credit card.
+It arms you with the information you need to get better interest rates for a loan or get more favorable terms for a credit card.
 The most economical option is obviously the one-time, single bureau report.

 If saving money is important to you, while at the same time receiving a comprehensive snapshot of your current credit status, try augmenting this option with freely available reports.
 You are entitled to a free annual credit report from each of the three main credit reporting bureaus every 12 months.

 Additionally, the added bonuses to their packages can help you predict how the actions you take can affect your credit in the future.
-It also helps you make decisions that can save you money with features like the FICO Score 8 Simulator and the Qualifying Interest Rate Estimator.
+It also helps you make decisions that can save you money with features like the FICO Score Simulator.

 MyFICO: Bottom Line

-Whichever option you choose, remember that MyFICO is a division of FICO itself so you can have the peace of mind know you’re paying for reputable credit monitoring and reporting.
+Whichever option you choose, remember that MyFICO is a division of FICO itself so you can have the peace of mind knowing you’re paying for reputable credit monitoring services.